 Have you heard about WPCloudDeploy?
 Recently, I got an email about this amazing new product in the WordPress Space.
 I immediately was hooked by the different takes on this product.

-It’s a product which is truly different than other hosting tools I reviewed.
+It’s a product which is truly different from other hosting tools I reviewed.

-Ny the way, if you don’t know me yet, I’m Michiel.
-I am in the quest to find the Best of WordPress, and one part of that quest is to find the best WordPress hosting.
+By the way, if you don’t know me yet, I’m Michiel.
+I am on the quest to find the Best of WordPress, and one part of that quest is to find the best WordPress hosting.
 That’s why you’ll find these elaborate reviews on my site.